RauZek/CC-Threads-Dispatcher/README.md

 The solution uses C++ inheritance, virtual functions, and RAII to ensure separation of concerns and a clean, safe shutdown.

 # 2. Workspace Layout
-The project uses a clean, multi-directory CMake layout.
+The project uses a clean, multi-directory CMake layout:

 cc_threads/
 - test.sh